thekroko/icezero-blinky/README.md

 ## How to change this sketch

-To change this sketch, edit icezero.v, and then call:
+To change this sketch, edit blinky.v, and then call:

 ```
-make prog
+make blinky.prog
 ```

 This will synthesize and flash the sketch.
 It might take a minute or two.